radha226/main-app/README.md

 This project contains two Angular applications:

-1. **Main App**: This app calls the  API and passes the results to the child app.
+1. **Main App**: This app is responsible for calling the OMDB API, passing the results to the child app, and displaying the child app within an iframe.
+2.
-2. **Child App**: This app displays the results received from the main app within an iframe.
+3. **Child App**: This app receives data from the main app, manipulates the data, and displays it on the DOM.
+The content from the child app is further displayed within an iframe in the main app.

 ## Getting Started